nus-cs2103-AY2425S1/ip/docs/README.md

 A cute cloud that keeps track of your daily tasks.
 It can handle todo tasks, tasks with deadlines and also events!

+## Quick Start
+1. Ensure that you have installed `java 17` on your computer
+2. Download the `.jar` file from [here](https://github.com/SlothyCat/ip/releases/download/v0.2/nimbus.jar)
+3. Save the file to a suitable folder
+4. Open your command terminal, go to the folder you saved the .jar file and enter `java -jar nimbus.jar` to start the program.

 ## Add Tasks

 ### Add Todo Task